U.S. lenders score small business relief, accounting help in pandemic package

-WASHINGTON (Reuters) - The long-awaited $900 billion U.S. pandemic aid package will help banks by boosting borrowers’ finances and easing a key small-business lending program’s rules, lobbyists and analysts said.
+WASHINGTON (Reuters) - The long-awaited nearly $900 billion U.S. pandemic aid package will help banks by boosting borrowers’ finances, easing a key small-business lending program’s rules and by granting accounting relief on deferred loan payments, lobbyists and analysts said.

-In addition, they said, it will grant accounting relief to help banks sustain loan forbearance programs.

-After months of partisan wrangling, the U.S. Congress over the weekend struck a deal on another pandemic aid package, including one-time $600 checks for most Americans, extended unemployment benefits of $300 per week and $284 billion more for the small business Paycheck Protection Program (PPP).
+After months of partisan wrangling, the U.S. Congress over the weekend struck a deal on another pandemic aid package, including one-time $600 checks for most Americans, extended unemployment benefits of $300 per week and $284 billion more for the small business Paycheck Protection Program, or PPP.

-Due to be passed Monday evening, the package includes a number of measures that the industry, potentially facing more than $300 billion in losses on souring loans through 2022, according to consultancy Deloitte, had lobbied for aggressively to help bolster their books and help their customers.
+Passed by lawmakers Monday night, the package includes a number of measures that the industry, potentially facing more than $300 billion in losses on souring loans through 2022, according to consultancy Deloitte, had lobbied for aggressively to bolster their books and help their customers.

-Those efforts extended through the weekend, with industry lobbyists making last-ditch calls to lawmakers’ offices to push for their asks in the final text, lobbyists said.
+Those efforts extended through the weekend, with industry lobbyists making last-ditch calls to lawmakers to push for their asks in the final text, lobbyists said.

+Rob Nichols, chief executive of Washington trade group the American Bankers Association, said on Tuesday that the deal should provide much-needed relief to families and workers.

+“Importantly, this agreement contains several ABA-supported provisions... that will allow banks to provide additional help to individual and business customers under financial stress from the pandemic,” he said in a statement.

 Among the biggest wins is a new streamlined process for writing off PPP loans.
-Under the program, lenders have dished out more than five million PPP loans worth a total of $525 billion to small businesses, on behalf of the government.
+Under the program, lenders have dished out more than five million loans worth a total of $525 billion, on behalf of the government.

-Bank groups for months had complained that the documentation the government required to forgive those loans was far too onerous and risked leaving borrowers with crushing debts and lenders with millions of high-risk, barely profitable loans.
+Bank groups had complained that the documentation the government required to forgive those loans was too onerous and risked leaving borrowers with crushing debts and lenders with millions of high-risk, barely profitable loans.

-The bill simplifies forgiveness for loans of $150,000 or less, allowing businesses to attest on a one-page form that they used the PPP funds for payroll and other businesses expenses.
-It also allows those expenses to qualify for deductions, simplifying tax returns for millions of borrowers and their lenders.
+The bill simplifies forgiveness for loans of $150,000 or less, allowing businesses to attest on a one-page form that they used the funds for payroll and other businesses expenses.
+It also allows those expenses to qualify for deductions, simplifying tax returns for millions of borrowers.

 It also tightens language promising lenders will not be held responsible if borrowers break the PPP rules, pledging no enforcement action may be taken against the lender if they acted in good faith and complied with relevant federal and state regulations.
 That should comfort lenders who had fretted they may be swept-up in a crackdown on PPP fraud.
 [L4N2I92PW]